-- Provides for approved Welsh apprenticeships, setting out the functions of Welsh Ministers and the Commission. - Enables the Welsh Ministers to specify requirements in relation to approved Welsh apprenticeships, including the content and preparation of apprenticeship frameworks.
+• Provides for approved Welsh apprenticeships, setting out the functions of Welsh Ministers and the Commission.

-- Provides for learner protection arrangements to be set out in learner protection plans. - Places a duty on the Commission to take steps to ensure that tertiary education providers have procedures in place to investigate learner complaints. - Requires the Commission to develop, consult and publish a Learner Engagement Code.
+• Enables the Welsh Ministers to specify requirements in relation to approved Welsh apprenticeships, including the content and preparation of apprenticeship frameworks.

-- Requires, and enables, the Commission to give advice and information on its functions following request by the Welsh Ministers. - Enables the Welsh Ministers to give information to the Commission.
+- Provides for learner protection arrangements to be set out in learner protection plans. - Places a duty on the Commission to take steps to ensure that tertiary education providers have procedures in place to investigate learner complaints. - Requires the Commission to develop, consult and publish a learner engagement code.

-- Requires certain tertiary education providers and other bodies to give information on request to the Commission and enables various public bodies to share information with the Commission. - Provides for a duty to share information relating to applications for admission to higher education courses.
+- Requires, and enables, the Commission to give advice and information on its functions following request by the Welsh Ministers. - Enables the Welsh Ministers to give information to the Commission. - Requires certain tertiary education providers and other bodies to give information on request to the Commission and enables various public bodies to share information with the Commission. - Provides for a duty to share information relating to applications for admission to higher education courses.

-- Requires the Welsh Ministers to consult with the Commission in respect of their duties in relation to careers advice. - Makes amendments to existing legislation in respect of Welsh Ministers' powers to amend or repeal certain requirements placed on the contents of higher education corporations' governing documents - Makes amendments to existing legislation removing the Welsh Ministers' powers to make proposals to restructure local authority maintained school sixth form education, instead enabling the Commission to direct, in certain circumstances, a local authority or a governing body of a foundation or voluntary school to bring forward proposals about local authority maintained school sixth form education
+- Requires the Welsh Ministers to consult with the Commission in respect of their duties in relation to careers advice. - Makes amendments to existing legislation in respect of Welsh Ministers' powers to amend or repeal certain requirements placed on the contents of higher education corporations' governing documents. - Makes amendments to existing legislation in respect of the Welsh Ministers' powers to make an Order dissolving a higher education corporation, providing an Order can only be made if requested by, or with the consent of, the higher education corporation.
+The higher education corporation may not unreasonably withhold consent, or unreasonably delay the giving or withholding of consent. - Requires the Welsh Ministers to publish, and keep under review, a statement setting out the circumstances in which they propose to exercise their power to make an Order to dissolve a higher education corporation in Wales.